darpraithatha/ML-Disease-Prediction/README.md

     3.Applying Machine Learning Algorithms
     4.Conclusion

-We will predidict using 2 Algorithms Linear Regression and Random Forest, compare their accuracy and will conclude which one is the best amoung this 2)
+We will predidict using 2 Algorithms Linear Regression and Random Forest, compare their accuracy and will conclude which one is the best among these 2)

 ## 2. Diabetes

-The Diabeties is a disease in which the body’s ability to produce or respond to the hormone insulin is impaired, resulting in abnormal metabolism of carbohydrates and elevated levels of glucose in the blood and urine.
+The Diabetes is a disease in which the body’s ability to produce or respond to the hormone insulin is impaired, resulting in abnormal metabolism of carbohydrates and elevated levels of glucose in the blood and urine.

 Origin mid 16th century: via Latin from Greek, literally ‘siphon,’ from diabainein ‘go through’; mellitus is from Latin mellitus ‘sweet.’

 The Objective of this Project is to take a closer look at the data and to predict the chance of occurance based on the various features (Risk Factors) responsible for the Disease.

-Accordingly calculate the Insurance Premium for the following candidate.

 The Data set used here is taken from UCI ML Repository [Data Set](http://archive.ics.uci.edu/ml/datasets/).